sstsimulator/sst-macro/docs/manual/manual.md

-### Section 3.5: Discrete Event Simulation<a name="sec:tutorial:des"></a>

-Although not necessary for using the simulator, a basic understanding of discrete event simulation can be helpful in giving users an intuition for network models and parameters.
+**Discrete Event Simulation** \label{sec:tutorial:des} Although not necessary for using the simulator, a basic understanding of discrete event simulation can be helpful in giving users an intuition for network models and parameters.
 Here we walk through a basic program that executes a single send/recv pair.
 SST-macro simulates many parallel processes, but itself runs as a single process with only one address space (SST-macro can actually run in parallel mode, but we ignore that complication here).
 SST-macro manages each parallel process as a user-space thread (application thread), allocating a thread stack and frame of execution.
 User-space threading is necessary for large simulations since otherwise the kernel would be overwhelmed scheduling thousands of threads.

 SST-macro is driven by a simulation thread which manages the user-space thread scheduling (Figure [9](#fig:des)).
 In the most common (and simplest) use case, all user-space threads are serialized, running one at a time.
 The main simulation thread must manage all synchronizations, yielding execution to process threads at the appropriate times.
 The main simulation thread is usually abbreviated as the DES (discrete event simulation) thread.
 The simulation progresses by scheduling future events.
 For example, if a message is estimated to take 5 $\mu$s to arrive, the simulator will schedule a MESSAGE ARRIVED event 5 $\mu$s ahead of the current time stamp.
 Every simulation starts by scheduling the same set of events: launch process 0, launch process 1, etc.